-S&P, Dow futures flat as Fed minutes awaited
+REFILE-US STOCKS-S&P, Dow futures flat as Fed minutes awaited

 * Tech stocks have led the S&P's record run this year but concerns over the sector's valuation has investors moving to more defensive sectors.

-* Shares of Apple (AAPL.O), Microsoft (MSFT.O), Alphabet (GOOGL.O) and Facebook (FB.O) were all lower in premarket trading.
+* Shares of Apple, Microsoft, Alphabet and Facebook were all lower in premarket trading.

 Futures snapshot at 7:02 a.m.
 ET: